alibaba/clusterdata/cluster-trace-microservices-v2021/README.md

 - timestamp: Mentioned in NodeTable.
 The recording interval is the 60s (60 * 1000).
 - msname: The name of MS, to be joined with MSName in MS_MCR_RT_Table, and DM and UM in MS_CallGraph_Table.
 MSName only contains stateless services, as stateful services run in other dedicated clusters.
-- msinstanceid:  The specific container id of MS, to be joined with UM_instanceid and UM_instanceid in MS_CallGraph_Table.
-An MS may have more than one container.
+- msinstanceid:  The specific container id of MS. An MS may have more than one container.
 - nodeid: The specific BM node in which MSInstanceID runs.
 - cpu_utilization: CPU utilization of MSInstanceID.
 - memory_utilization: Memory utilization of MSInstanceID.